 - You hold your learner licence for at least 12 months, and must complete 120 hours of supervised driving practice, including 20 hours of night driving.
 If you're 25 or older, you can apply for your provisional P1 licence at any time after obtaining your learner licence.

 - A list of licence fees can be found on the Transport for NSW (TfNSW) website.

 - keys2drive is an Australian Government-funded program offering learner drivers and their parents/supervisors a free driving lesson with an accredited professional driving instructor.

 - When you apply for or renew a licence card or Photo Card at a service centre, it will be posted to you at no extra cost.
 Cards usually arrive within 10 working days.

-- If you haven’t received your card through the mail within 10 working days, please call us on 13 77 88.
+- If you have not received your card through the mail within 10 working days, please call us on 13 77 88.

-- The Photo Card is voluntary – you don't have to have one, but you may find it useful to prove your identity in situations not related to driving.
+- The Photo Card is voluntary – you do not have to have one, but you may find it useful to prove your identity in situations not related to driving.

 - Renewal notices are mailed generally within 6 weeks of the card's expiry date.

-- For driver licence renewals or applications, a receipt is provided which allows you to drive until the card arrives in the mail.
+- For driver licence renewals or applications, a receipt is provided that allows you to drive until the card arrives in the mail.
 The receipt is valid for 30 days.